The European Antitrust Review 2015 • Section 4: Country chapters

 Greece: Hellenic Competition Commission

-- maintaining a consistent level of core enforcement action (antitrust investigations and merger control work) compared to previous years, albeit the economic downturn and the inherent challenges in pursuing a diversified agenda;
+- maintaining a consistent level of core enforcement action (antitrust investigations and merger control work) compared to previous years, taking into account the economic downturn and the inherent challenges in pursuing a diversified agenda;

-- considerably expanding the Authority’s advocacy efforts in order to promote much needed structural reforms, pledged in the context of Greece’s Economic Adjustment Programme;
+- considerably expanding the Authority’s advocacy efforts in order to promote much needed structural reforms;

 - placing renewed emphasis on market monitoring actions, notably by making more use of sector inquiries, while further increasing cooperation with other stakeholders; and

 - making better use of internal management tools for prioritising the investigation of cases, with a view to increasing the systemic effect of HCC’s action.

 Vice chairman of the Hellenic Competition Commission